Apples

 Fruit Juice Dip

 Fruit juices high in vitamin C can also slow browning.
-Juices appropriate to use for this purpose ase orange, grape, cranberry, pineapple, lime, or lemon juice.
+Juices appropriate for this purpose ase orange, grape, cranberry, pineapple, lime, or lemon juice.
 Different juices will add different colors and flavors to apples.
 This method will also add extra calories.

 Directions

-2. Add enough juice to cover apples.
+2. Add enough juice to cover the apples.

 3. Soak the cut fruit in the solution for 3 to 5 minutes.